 d.
 For on-call primary care physicians

-To whom does Novari Health disclose personal health information?
+How does Novari enable the disclosure of personal health information?

-Between HICs for providing services to patients (e.g. a referral between a primary care physician and a specialist, a scheduling request from a surgeon to the hospital)
+Between Health Information Custodians who are arranging health care services to patients (e.g. a referral between a primary care physician and a specialist, a scheduling request from a surgeon to the hospital)

-Where appropriate and legally required, reporting information to government agencies responsible for coordinating access to care
+Where permitted by law report information to government agencies responsible for coordinating access to care

 What safeguards are in place to protect personal health information?

-Novari Health aggressively protects personal health information to ensure it is protected at all times.
-Novari employs the following safeguards to protect personal health information:
+Novari Health is committed to the protection of personal health information at all times.
+Novari employs administrative, physical and technical safeguards to protect personal health information from theft, loss, unauthorized use, modification, disclosure, and destruction.

 All PHI is hosted in secure, access controlled facilities